You want smart political talk without the meltdowns?

 Then you've got a defense contractor out of Huntsville.

-Do you know how the relationship is between defense contractors and the federal government?
+You know how the relationship is between defense contractors and the federal government?

-He's in the uh wood and uh lumber business.
+He's in the wood and lumber business.

-So add it all up, that's fifteen million right there, and that's before you get to the special interest groups, and in particular the open borders and chief foreign labor uh groups that are supporting my opponent.
+And that's before you get to the special interest groups, and in particular, the open borders and cheap foreign labor groups that are supporting my opponent.

-So it it's a lot of money for a state like Alabama, far more than ever has been spent before.
+So it's a lot of money for a state like Alabama, far more than ever has been spent before.

 One of the things about runoff elections is it's all about turnout.